-Dimethyl fumarate is contra-indicated in women of child-bearing potential who are not using appropriate contraception 408.
+Dimethyl fumarate is contra-indicated in women of child-bearing potential who are not using appropriate contraception 407.
 Dimethyl fumarate should not be taken by women who are pregnant, breast-feeding or attempting conception.
-There are no published reports of patients becoming pregnant while on dimethyl fumarate 409.
-No data are available on the effects of dimethyl fumarate on female fertility 408.
+A systematic review evaluating pregnancy and fetal outcomes in multiple sclerosis did (among others) include women exposed to dimethyl fumarate in the first trimester but did not report outcomes by drug 408.
+No data are available on the effects of dimethyl fumarate on human fertility 407.
 In patients with diarrhea during treatment with dimethyl fumarate, the effect of oral contraceptives can be reduced.
-Additional use of barrier methods of contraception is therefore recommended 408.
+Additional use of barrier methods of contraception is therefore recommended 407.

-It is unknown whether fumarates or their metabolites are excreted in breast milk, therefore the use of fumarates is contraindicated during breastfeeding 408.
+It is unknown whether fumarates or their metabolites are excreted in breast milk, therefore the use of fumarates is contraindicated during breastfeeding 407.

 Methotrexate is a folic acid antagonist known to be teratogenic in humans.
-In a recent review, statistically significant higher proportions of microcephaly, craniosynostosis, tetralogy of Fallot, pulmonary valve atresia, limb reduction defects and syndactyly were found in newborns after maternal use of methotrexate in pregnancy 410.
-Spontaneous abortions were observed more frequently in pregnant women receiving methotrexate (less than 30 mg/week) compared to women with comparable diseases treated with other medications (42.5% versus 22.5%) 411.
+In a prior review, statistically significant higher proportions of microcephaly, craniosynostosis, tetralogy of Fallot, pulmonary valve atresia, limb reduction defects and syndactyly were found in newborns after maternal use of methotrexate in pregnancy 409.
+Spontaneous abortions were observed more frequently in pregnant women receiving methotrexate (less than 30 mg/week) compared to women with comparable diseases treated with other medications (42.5% versus 22.5%) 410.

-Therefore, where relevant, women should be counselled about pregnancy and breastfeeding, and should not conceive whilst taking methotrexate 411.
-Recent EMA guidelines recommend discontinuing methotrexate for 6 months before attempting conception, which is a change from the previous recommendations of 3 months 412.
+Therefore, where relevant, women should be counselled about pregnancy and breastfeeding, and should not conceive whilst taking methotrexate 410.
+EMA guidelines recommend discontinuing methotrexate for 6 months before attempting conception, which is a change from the previous recommendations of 3 months 411.
 No evidence pertaining to the standard dose of methotrexate (5-30mg/week) for inflammatory diseases is cited for this change of recommendation.
 The practice of the guideline group differs from this in favor of a shorter period of discontinuation (3 months).

 It is recommended that sexually active women have a pregnancy test prior to starting therapy and use two methods of contraception throughout the period of methotrexate treatment.
-In the event of pregnancy during methotrexate therapy, immediate referral to an obstetrician is required 413.
+In the event of pregnancy during methotrexate therapy, immediate referral to an obstetrician is required 412.
 Methotrexate influences oogenesis and possibly can reduce fertility, especially in high doses.
-In most patients this is reversible after stopping methotrexate 411.
+In most patients this is reversible after stopping methotrexate 410.
 Methotrexate is excreted into breast milk and so should not be used when breastfeeding.